digirati-co-uk/iiif-canvas-panel/src/pages/about.md

 Canvas Panel is to a IIIF Canvas as OpenSeadragon or Leaflet are to the IIIF Image API.

+## Why not just use OpenSeadragon?

+Most canvases have just one image, that fills the canvas, and usually that image has an associated IIIF Image service.
+To show this using OpenSeadragon is easy - inspect the canvas, find the one image, find its image service, and pass that to OpenSeadragon.
+This is not many lines of code.

+But as soon as you find a Canvas that has something different, you are on your own.

+What if it has a choice of images - for example, a painting photographed ast different wavelengths?

+What if the canvas is composed of multiple images - placed in different regions of the coordinate space?

+And what about the annotations on the Canvas?
+What kind of annotations are they?
+Is text available for the canvas - whether audio or video - that could be used for transcripts and captions?

+If you are building an application that might encounter anyone's IIIF content, you don't know up front what content scenarios you might be dealing with.

+Canvas Panel aims to render any Canvas, and give you hooks to code against where that rendering involves user interaction (such as selecting from a choice of images, or handling events on annotations).

 ## Where did it come from?

 (history)